richmahn/en_ta/translate/resources-alterm/title.md

-Notes That Have Alternate Meanings
+Notes that have Alternate Meanings